 May into June –Amelia Island Chamber Music Festival If you haven’t had the opportunity to attend some concerts of the Amelia Island Chamber Music Festival in previous years, don’t miss your chance this year!
 You need not travel to New York or Europe to hear some of the world’s most accomplished musicians.
 An extraordinary experience presents itself right here in small-town Fernandina Beach to hear classical music at the very highest level.
 For those unfamiliar with the Chamber Music Festival, the concept is to bring chamber music into intimate and historic settings on Amelia Island, bringing the music to the people -– those who may normally not attend the symphony.
 For more information visit the Chamber Musical Festival’s website at www.aicmf.com , or call 904-261-1779.

 August — The Great Southern Tailgate Cookoff at Main Beach Park, Fernandina.
-Head to the beach for the Annual Great Southern Tailgate Cook-Off.
-Barbeque cooking teams from across the country will compete for cash and prizes.
-Imagine the mouth-watering aroma of BBQ that will be wafting on the sea breeze from around 30 professional cooking teams, as grills sizzle at the seashore on Amelia Island, Florida.
-This event also features live bands and beer on the oceanfront lawns at Main Beach.
-Bring a beach chair and your appetite (some free samples plus food for purchase).
-Call the Amelia Island Tourist Council at 904-277-0717 for more information.
+Barbecue cooking teams from across the country will compete for cash and prizes.
+Imagine the mouth-watering aroma of BBQ that will be wafting on the sea breeze from 50 or so professional cooking teams, as grills sizzle at the seashore on Amelia Island, Florida.
+This event also features live bands and beer on the oceanfront lawns at Main Beach, see more at Great Southern Tailgate Cookoff website.

 September — Amelia Island Blues Festival.
 Music, food, wine, beer and more with the Atlantic Ocean as the backdrop.
 Enjoy blues music at the beach in Fernandina featuring great blues artists.
 Visit the Amelia Island Blues Festival website for more information.
 (904)277-0717.